Norfolk Metal Detecting Club

 "Discovering the History of your land"

-Valuable finds are split between the finder and land owner.
+• Valuable finds (£500 or more) are split between the finder and land owner.

 Norfolk